-- Define ethical behaviour - Give practical examples of ethical and unethical business practice, e.g. using fair vs. unfair advertising techniques, etc.

-- Give practical examples of professional and unprofessional business practices, e.g. good use of work time and abuse of work time, etc. - Explain how businesses can apply King Code principles of transparency, accountability and responsibility for good corporate governance to improve ethical and professional business practices. - Suggest/Recommend ways in which professional, responsible, ethical and effective business practice should be conducted, e.g. payment of fair wages, providing quality goods and services, not starting a business venture at someone else's expense, etc. - Identify types of unethical/unprofessional behaviour from given scenarios/statements. - Discuss/Explain the following unprofessional and unethical businesses practices: - Sexual harassment - Unauthorised use of workplace funds and resources - Unfair advertising definition and examples - Pricing of goods in rural areas - Taxation/Tax evasion - Abuse of work time - Identify the above mentioned unethical/ unprofessional behaviour from given case studies/business scenarios - Recommend/Suggest improvements for the above mentioned unethical business behaviour/ practices.
+- Define/Elaborate on the meaning of ethical behaviour. - Give practical examples of ethical and unethical behaviour, e.g., using fair vs. unfair advertising techniques, etc. - Define/Elaborate on the meaning of professional behaviour. - Give practical examples of professional and unprofessional behaviour, e.g., good use of work time and abuse of work time, etc. - Outline the differences/Differentiate/Distinguish between ethical and professional behaviour. - Explain how businesses can apply the King Code principles of transparency, accountability and responsibility for good corporate governance to improve ethical business conduct. - Suggest/Recommend ways in which professional, responsible, ethical and effective business practice should be conducted, e.g., payment of fair wages, providing quality goods and services, not starting a business venture at someone else's expense, etc. - Identify the following types of unethical business practices from given scenarios/statements: - Unfair advertising - Pricing of goods in rural areas - Taxation/Tax evasion - Explain how the above-mentioned types of unethical business practices pose challenges to businesses. - Recommend/Suggest ways in which businesses could deal with the above-mentioned types of unethical businesses practices. - Identify the following types of unprofessional business practices from given scenarios/ statements: - Sexual harassment - Unauthorised use of workplace funds and resources - Abuse of work time - Explain how the above-mentioned types of unprofessional business practices pose challenges to businesses. - Recommend/Suggest ways in which businesses could deal with the above-mentioned types of unprofessional business practices.

-Term Definition Business ethics Ideas about what is morally correct or not applied in a business situation.
+TERM DEFINITION Business ethics Ideas about what is morally correct or not applied in a business situation.
 Ethical behaviour Acting in ways consistent with what society and individuals think are good values.
 Business practice A procedure/rule employed or followed by a business in the pursuit of its objectives.
 Professionalism Describes the internationally accepted standards/expectations that society has of people's conduct and levels of competence in the workplace.
 Tax evasion When a business does not declare all their income to SARS with the aim of paying less tax.
 Corporate governance The exercise of ethical and effective leadership by the board of governors of a business towards achieving good performance/ effective control/sustainability and profitability.
 Accountability Holding directors and officials responsible to stakeholders for their decisions and action.
 Transparency Directors and managers are expected to operate in a manner that is easy for stakeholders to understand what actions are performed.
 Responsibility The legal and moral obligation of the business in relation to the economic, social and natural environment within which it operates.

-Meaning of ethical
+Meaning of ethical behaviour

-behaviour

-- Refers to acting in ways consistent with what society and individuals think are good values. - Ethical behaviour is expected from every employee in the business. - means that the highest legal and moral standards are upheld when dealing with stakeholders.
+- Refers to acting in ways consistent with what society and individuals think are good values. - Ethical behaviour is expected from every employee in the business. - It means that the highest legal and moral standards are upheld when dealing with stakeholders.